 What You Can Do If You Are Trying To Conceive:

 Currently, each method to predict your fertile window has advantages and disadvantages.
 More accurate methods such as fertility monitors and cervical mucus tracking take up a lot of time and effort, while other methods such as calculators and LH sticks leave room for error and you may miss the fertile window.
-What you want to look for is a dip in temperature that occurs before ovulation.
-This is one of the most accurate measures to predict your fertile window.
+Pick which method suits you and your partner's life best.

 Want to learn about how to find your fertile window?
 Click here for your Quick Guide to Ovulation Methods